LiamKettle/website/content/project/airbnb-algorithm/index.md

   preview_only: true
 url_code: ""
 ---
-**Summary:** AirBnb has millions of users searching for accommodations around the world.
-Given the vast number of available listings, AirBnb recommends listings to users using an algorithm model that considers a number of various listing features and characteristics.
-Although AirBnb is transparent in which factors they consider influential to their recommendation algorithm, a key question is whether these factors align with users' perspectives.
+**Summary:** Airbnb has millions of users searching for accommodations around the world.
+Given the vast number of available listings, Airbnb recommends listings to users using an algorithm model that considers a number of various listing features and characteristics.
+Although Airbnb is transparent in which factors they consider influential to their recommendation algorithm, a key question is whether these factors align with users' perspectives.
 Through a MaxDiff survey and follow-up user interviews, findings indicated that price, location, and rating align well with users' perspectives, yet features such as self check-in, superhost status, and instant book were less important than expected.

-Project overview: Understanding how AirBnb's search algorithm is aligned with user perspectives.
+Project overview: Understanding how Airbnb's search algorithm is aligned with user perspectives.

 # Process: